-Along with the invention of beer, cheesemaking remains one of the earliest forms of technology.
-The preservation process begins with the acidification of milk by bacteria and the addition of rennet, a fancy name for animal stomach.
+Along with the invention of beer, cheese making remains one of the earliest forms of biotechnology.
+The preservation process begins with the acidification of milk by bacteria and the addition of rennet, a fancy name for enzymes from an animal stomach.
 The bacteria converts sugar to lactic acid and along with the natural acidity of rennet, milk pH is lowered.

 This allows the curd proteins to bundle together in a large mass, where they can be separated from water and whey proteins.
 It’s this removal of water that concentrates the milk.
 By the end of the curing process, cheese will be a 5 to 10 times concentrated source of milk.

 After the curd is isolated, salt is added to prevent spoilage and the ripening process begins.
-The ripening process is dependent on the temperature and humidity of the cheese environment and enables enzymes to break down proteins into smaller fragments, giving different flavour profiles.
-The longer the ripening process, the richer the flavour.
+The ripening process is dependent on the temperature and humidity of the cheese environment and enables enzymes to break down proteins into smaller fragments, giving different flavor profiles.
+The longer the ripening, the richer the flavor.